525 E. Houston Street, New York, NY, 10002

-Students who are not accepted to the 9th grade may reapply the following fall for the 10th grade.
+Students who are not accepted to the 9th grade may reapply the following fall for the 10th grade if we have space.
 Students who are not accepted to the 10th grade are not eligible to reapply.
 As a cautionary note, however, very few 10th graders are admitted each year and the number admitted is dependent upon the number of students admitted into the previous 9th grade class.

 Please be aware, we do not give admission priority to applicants who attend our events.
 It is best to register early to get the date and time that you prefer.

 On the website, you can find information about our mission, curriculum, faculty, college office, extra-curricular activities, admissions, and much more.
 In addition, representatives from our school attend the Department of Education (DOE) city wide and borough wide fairs when they are held.
 Check the DOE’s website for additional information.

 The Department of Education (DOE) system will match students and programs/schools: a student will be matched to only the highest choice school which also accepted that student to its program.
 Thus, students will not be notified of their acceptance or denial to all 12 schools; they will only know about their highest choice school to which they have been matched.
 Click here for more information on the DOE high school admission process.
 We will consider all qualified students regardless of where they rank BHSEC.
 However, if students are serious about applying to BHSEC, we encourage students to place BHSEC at the top of their DOE priority list.
 It is also important that students meet the DOE’s admissions deadlines.
 BHSEC cannot consider any student for admissions who does not apply through the DOE and satisfies its application guidelines.